EllyPirelly/project-custom-info-banner/README.md

 ### This Repo is based on:

-- built from scratch according to delivered design
+- built from scratch according to delivered design / stakeholder request
-- display of all color schemes for visual purposes, in practice this should be editable by stakeholder
+- display of all color schemes for visual purposes, in practice, a stakeholder should be able to select the desired color in a single banner
+- obviously the "more" button should lead to more information

 ### How to run this?